cookem4/718_final_project_mcooke/README.md

 2. ntt_target.c/h - contains the ntt implementation for the deployed variant

 # To reproduce Table II in report
-Data for Table II is produced from report_data_collection_tbl_ii/sweep_ntt_impl.py.
+Data for Table II is produced from report_data_collection_table_ii/sweep_ntt_impl.py.
 To run:
 ~~~
-cd report_data_collection_tbl_ii
+cd report_data_collection_table_ii
 python3 sweep_ntt_impl.py
 ~~~
 As the script runs the data collection progress will be printed for each dimension of 256,512,1024,2048 for the shown variants in Table II.
 The results will be present as csv files corresponding to the variant names present in the first column of Table II.

 # To reproduce Fig 3 in report
-Data for Figure 3 is produced from report_data_collection_fig_3/sweep_ntt_impl.py.
+Data for Figure 3 is produced from report_data_collection_figure_3/sweep_ntt_impl.py.
 To run:
 ~~~
-cd report_data_collection_tbl_ii
+cd report_data_collection_figure_3
+python3 run_search_space.py
-python3 sweep_ntt_impl.py
+python3 plot_search_space.py
 ~~~
 As the script runs the data collection progress will be printed for each dimension between 32 and 255 for the entire cross product of variants.
 The results will be present as csv files.
 While not all variants could be printed from the generated cross product in the space, the variant name for each CSV contains the data that was used to generate the subfigured of Figure 3.
+The figures are then created with plot_search_space.py.